mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 This is a self-contained living area with adjustable environment controls intended for the keeping of exotic and alien pets.
-Temperature, light and atmosphere are all selectable, allowing a Traveller to keep a favourite pet close by at home or in their stateroom.
+Temperature, light and atmosphere are all selectable, allowing a Traveller to keep a favorite pet close by at home or in their stateroom.
 Vivaria come in different sizes, rated below as to the size of animals that can be kept in them by the total number of their Hits.